-5.2 Attack 2: IPP Cache Protected SM4
+5.3 Attack 3: IPP Cache Protected SM4

-SM4 is a block cipher that features an unbalanced Feistel structure and supports 128-bit blocks and keys [19].
-SM4 design is known to be secure and no relevant cryptanalytic attacks exist for the cipher.
-Figure 10 shows a schematic of one round of SM4.
-T1-T4 are $4 \times 32$ -bit state variables of SM4.
+SM4 (formerly SMS4) is a block cipher standardized by the Chinese government and the standard encryption for Wireless LAN Wired Authentication and Privacy Infrastructure (WAPI) [24].
+SM4 features an unbalanced Feistel structure and supports 128-bit blocks and keys.
+SM4 is known to be secure and no relevant cryptanalytic attacks exist for the cipher.
+Figure 14 shows a schematic of one round of SM4.
+T1-T4 are 4×32 -bit state variables of SM4.
 Within each round, the last three state variables and a 32-bit round key are mixed, and each byte of the output will be replaced by a non-linear S-Box value.
-After the non-linear
+After the non-linear layer, the combined 32-bit output of